 - Threat Intelligence Sink (TIS)

-- Software products that consume STIX 2 content in order to perform translations to domain specific formats consumable by enforcement and/or detection systems that do not natively support STIX 2.
+- Software products that consume STIX 2 content in order to perform translations to Domain: A specified location where a set of activity or knowledge exists.
+For instance, an Internet domain is synonymous with a website address or URL where information can be made available.
+LookingGlass Cyber (n) - A fancy name for a URL or website. specific formats consumable by enforcement and/or detection systems that do not natively support STIX 2.
 These consumers may or may not have the capability of reporting sightings.
 A TIS will typically consume intelligence identified in the STIX content but will not produce any STIX content itself.

 In addition to these personas, another key part of ensuring interoperability is a set of tests that define both expected data and expected behavior in as complete a set of scenarios as possible.